kevinboone/vlc-server/server/README.md

 audio hardware is set up to allow only 16-bit samples, and you play a 24-bit file, ALSA will silently downsample.

-In sort, if you care about optimal sound quality, you really have to understand how ALSA (or Pulse) works, and know the capabilities of your audio hardware.
+In short, if you care about optimal sound quality, you really have to understand how ALSA (or Pulse) works, and know the capabilities of your audio hardware.

+Incidentally, I've had problems on systems that use PipeWire -- the ALSA device cannot be opened, with a message like this:

+    ERROR The audio device "iec958:CARD=I20,DEV=0" could not be used:
+    Device or resource busy.
+    ERROR module not functional

+Killing the `pipewire-pulse` process fixes this, at least in the short term.
+It just gets restarted :/

 ### Volume control